 > Don’t forget to schedule a nice reward at the end.
 Your system will mean you’ll have earned it!

-When you’re at the C level, you may catch yourself feeling that a textbook is somehow beneath you.
+When you’re at the C level with German, you may catch yourself feeling that a textbook is somehow beneath you.

 A well designed textbook can provide a systematic framework to your preparation.